JAL First Class passengers can enjoy specially selected wines from around the world. Pair a glass with a fine meal and enjoy a quality moment with us.

 Here is an introduction to a couple of wines made by Japanese overseas.

-We offer a broad selection of rare Japanese sake that are often difficult to find.
+We offer a broad selection of Japanese sake that are often difficult to find.

 For other alcoholic beverages, please search for "drinks" on the inflight meal search screen.